colonyengine/colony/devref/DEVREF-roadmap.md

   - Integrate GLTF with resource-cache and define-prefab DSL
     - When we're close, need to do a little empirical research
-    - This enables appdevs to have a library of objects and an simple means of linking to them in the define-prefab language.
+    - This enables appdevs to have a library of objects and an simple means of linking to them in the define-prefab language

 - Milestone: Grackle
   - Implement a basic audio system